SESARLab/mfh-dl-performace-testing/thesis.md

 The first step consisted in loading the generated dataset in a temporary HDFS folder on the Hadoop Namenode server to serve as the primary source for the ingestion process.

 Unlike the original Hive `dl_measurements` table that holds MIND Foods HUB data, I decided to apply some table optimizations to test each database at the top of their performance capability.
-Using Hive partitions and Druid segments each *measurement* is stored depending on its `insertion_timestamp`, allowing each platform to retrieve data based on temporal criteria efficiently.
+Using Hive partitions and Druid segments, each *measurement* is stored depending on its `insertion_timestamp`, allowing each platform to efficiently retrieve data based on temporal criteria.

 #### Apache Hive table optimization